Ventilated facades – exa | TECH |

 Why use the exa | TECH | FVH system?

 The exa-TECH FVH ventilated facade system is a set of elements that form a self-supporting substructure that is solidly attached to the support where it is installed.
 The slotted exa-TECH FVH panels are used to cover facades using this system.

 Sustainable architecture, which fosters energy efficiency and the use of environmentally-friendly materials, is on the rise and ventilated facades feature a series of characteristics and basic elements offering a clear advantage as concerns insulation and energy savings.
 The basic characteristics and elements comprising a ventilated facade are as follows:

-Base Material: The support on which the ventilated facade system is fixed (not a part of the system).
+Base Material: It is the support where the ventilated facade system is fixed to (it is not part of the system itself).

-· Anchors: the ventilated facade fixings that connect the system to the base material to transfer loads.
+· Anchors: the ventilated facade fixings are the fastening elements that connect the system to the backing wall to transmit the loads.

-· Cantilevers: components with a substructure to separate the wall tiling from the inner leaf.
+· Brackets: components with substructure that separate the cladding from backing wall.

-· Profiles: longitudinal elements that are fixed to the cantilevers and support the stretches of the facade.
+· Profiles: longitudinal elements that are attached to the brackets and hold the facade panels.

-Fixing system: elements that fix or secure the exterior ventilate facade wall tiling to the profiles.
+Fixing system: elements that fasten and hold the exterior cladding to the profiles.

 Advantages of ventilated facades